Checkroth/donut-box/README.md

 If you try to replace the whole whitebox scene with your blender scene, you'll lose collision.
 If you try to replace the torus in the whitebox donut scene with your blender scene, it's incredibly unlikely that the existing torus collision shape (which was modeled directly against the torus mesh using godot's `Mesh -> Create Collision Shape` feature) will match your donut.

 You could just resize the collision shape to more or less match your donut and call it a day, but that won't help you if decide you want something more complex than a slightly deformed but otherwise basic shape in your game.

+You can tell Godot how to treat a mesh from Blender by appending a suffix to the mesh in the blender side.
+This is a Godot feature, [documentation can be found here](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_3d_scenes/node_type_customization.html)

 ## 3: Implementing The Game